Chartjunk: Etymology

-The term chartjunk was first coined by Edward Tufte in 1983.
-The book was developed based on ideas and materials developed for a Princeton statistics course that Tufte co-taught with John Tukey.
-As a self-published book, The Visual Display of Quantitative Information, Tufte claims that good design is founded in minimalist design principles.
+In The Visual Display of Quantitative Information Tufte claims that good design is founded in minimalist design principles.
 Specifically, he states that "graphics reveal data" if they are designed with "graphical integrity."
 Tufte, through minimalist design principles, was committed to an objective and neutral values of science.
 Other researchers have argued that minimalism is not objective and is full of its own rhetoric and potential to bias.

 Tufte, in coining the term chartjunk, also made direct comments about a well-known designer at that time, Nigel Holmes.

 Nearly all those who produce graphics for mass publication are trained exclusively in the fine arts and have had little experience with the analysis of data.
 Such experiences are essential for achieving precision and grace in the presence of statistics ...
 Those who get ahead are those who beautified data, never mind statistical integrity.

 Further, in his second published book, Envisioning Information, Tufte critiques Holmes' Diamonds chart:

 Consider this unsavory exhibit at right – chockablock with cliché and stereotype, coarse humor, and a content-empty third dimension ...
 Credibility vanishes in clouds of chartjunk; who would trust a chart that looks like a video game?

 In a 1992 New York Times article, the reporter captures Holmes' response to Tufte's criticism: